As an animal feed provider, we have to comply with the following regulations:

 - EU Regulations (EC) 178/2002

-Our registration number with Trading Standards the governing body is GB208RO01940
+Our registration number with Trading Standards the governing body is GB218E2868

-Our inspection was on the 9th of December 2019 and pleased to inform you we are compliant.
+Our inspection is carried out on a regular basis and we are pleased to inform you we are compliant.
 Noted especially at the audit was the cleanliness of our kitchen!

 The pet food industry is highly regulated, and this legislation applies equally to what can be described as commercial pet food manufacture on an industrial scale and to smaller scale manufacturers such as myself in a person’s private home.